AraiEzzra/DDKCORE/docs/core/transaction/memoryStorage.md

 Transaction storage is designed to store confirmed transactions and quick access to them.

-This is used to check, if we had this transaction before.
+This is used to check, if we had the transaction before.